 Key management with pageant ¶

-If you don't want to enter the passphrase each time you connect to the server, you can add the key to pageant.
+If you don't want to enter the passphrase each time you connect to the server, you can add the key to pageant

 Start pageant.exe

-and add the private key with Add Key.
-Pageant asks for the passphrase, and while pageant is running, you no longer have to enter the passphrase again.
+and add the private key with Add Key. pageant

 For further information, I recommend reading the following article from Digital Ocean.
-They describe how you can create a shortcut for pageant that automatically loads the keys.
+It describes how to create a shortcut for pageant

 https://www.digitalocean.com/community/tutorials/how-to-use-pageant-to-streamline-ssh-key-authentication-with-putty